Americas High School: Campus

 The Americas High School campus is on a 35-acre site and includes 132 classrooms, a library, computer lab, cafeteria, theater, athletic fields, and two gymnasiums.

 The school's main building is arranged in an "L" shape consisting of 3 main hallway pods and 2 smaller hallways at either end.
 Each of the three main pods have two floors with classrooms on either end of a diamond shaped hallway.
 The second floor of each pod opens in the center to reveal the first floor.
 Additional classrooms have been added to the main building by filling in the space in the center on the first floor of each pod.

 Like the other high schools in the Socorro Independent School District, there is not a stadium located on campus.
 Due to the Texas UIL realignment announced in 2013, as of 2014 Americas is a 6A school.
 Track/swim meets and football/soccer games are played at the SISD Student Activities Complex.
 A grass field is located on campus for freshmen football games and as a parade field for the NJROTC.
 A second grass field is used primarily for the placekickers.
 A concrete band practice field is in the middle of the "L".
 This field is also used as a marching pad for the NJROTC.

 Academics

 The Americas High School Libertas Academy is one of the Advanced Academic Programs offered by Socorro ISD and is geared towards students who wish to pursue a career in government and public administration or law.
-Along with the high schools newest edition of the Trailblazers Early College (TEC) which helps student earn an associate degree while still attending regular high school.
+Along with the high school's newest edition of the Trailblazers Early College (TEC), which helps students earn an associate degree while still attending regular high school.
 TEC provides student with a distinct educational experience, encouraging students to become resourceful, problem-solving members of society.
 Applicants selected based on completed TEC application.